 Restrict Internet/Smartphone Use Before, During and After Studying

 We live in an age of instant information.
-A steady bombardment of opinion, news and notifications is the new normal, and our decreased attention spans is just the beginning.
+A steady bombardment of opinion, news and notifications is the new normal, and our decreased attention span is just the beginning.

 Simply searching the Internet for a specific answer is damaging your memory!